• Skip to primary navigation

 Variations

-• Add garlic – If you aren’t following a low-FODMAP diet, add one finely diced garlic clove or ¼ teaspoon of garlic powder
+• Add garlic – if you aren’t following a low-FODMAP diet, add one finely diced garlic clove or ¼ teaspoon of garlic powder

 How to store